velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/InitializeCapacityPolicySet.md

 >
 > That was the intended posture when a provisioning app called this flow deliberately and could warn the user. **Under a row trigger, nobody decided.** The platform team adds an inventory row, and a capacity locks down within minutes — with no screen, no message and no acknowledgement anywhere.
 >
 > **This needs agreeing before the flow is turned on.** The failure mode is a capacity owner who cannot create a Lakehouse, does not know a policy exists, and finds nobody who admits to having done it.
-The likely resolution is that somebody deactivates the policy set, which is the one outcome this design cannot detect from the rebuild ([SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) is what catches it, a day later).
+The likely resolution is that somebody deactivates the policy set — the one outcome this design cannot detect from the rebuild, and **since the drift scan was discarded on 2026-09-18, cannot detect at all**.
 >
 > Three ways out, in rough order of cost: have the platform team's process notify the capacity owner; create the set **deactivated** and activate it on a separate signal; or keep activation with a caller and let this flow do everything up to 8c. **Decide before turning this on, not after the first ticket.**